 Most firms in our industry will just shoot from the hip to get the project, then ask for budget extensions later in the development process, because their estimations were half complete.

-Although it may make it easier to get a “yes” from a new client, we view this approach as unethical.
+Although it may make getting a “yes” from a new client easier, we view this approach as unethical.

-2: We’re able to articulate exactly what we’ll be working on, which makes everyone feel more comfortable.
-Collectively, the team is also better-coordinated, which reduces wasted time.
+2: We can articulate exactly what we’ll be working on, which makes everyone feel more comfortable.
+Collectively, the team is also better coordinated, which reduces wasted time.

 3: We can draw a clear line between each User Story and the overarching goals of the application.